dbdoyle182/Moveasy/README.md

 We will be implementing Firebase to store a predetermined set of cities and would like to add authentication through Firebase to save preferences/city searches for the user.
 We have considered the following API:
 1. Open weather
-2. Zillow
+2. PropMix.io
-3. Indeed
+3. Google Maps
 4. Census Bureau
-5. Great Schools
+5. GeoCoding API
+6. Zomato

-Alts: Joople, DataUSA, Zomato, Yelp,  data.gov
+Alts: Joople, DataUSA, Yelp,  data.gov